 1. Expanded Shared Parental Leave Scheme Up to 10-Weeks

-One of the key announcements is the introduction of a 10-weeks Shared Parental Leave (SPL) scheme, designed to provide parents with greater flexibility and time to care for their newborns.
+One of the key announcements is the introduction of new shared parental leave regulations featuring a 10-weeks Shared Parental Leave (SPL) scheme, designed to provide parents with greater flexibility and time to care for their newborns.
 This initiative will be rolled out progressively over the next two years.

 The government will fully fund the SPL, with a cap of S$2,500 per week (up to approximately S$10,000 per month).
 This new policy enhances existing maternity and paternity leave entitlements, significantly increasing the total paid leave available to parents.